-Occasionally thrush (a fungal infection) may look like little white blisters on the nipple.
-Check with your Health Professional and find further reading in our Thrush on Nipples article.
-Kelly Bonyata discusses how thrush can occasionally cause milk blisters in the following article:
+Occasionally thrush (a fungal infection) may look like little blisters on the nipple (Wambach and Spencer, 2021 p 290) or it may look like white patches as seen with oral thrush (Lawrence, 2016. p 270).
+Check with your health professional and find further reading in our Thrush on Nipples article.
+Kelly Bonyata explains:

 Thrush (yeast), can also cause milk blisters.
 Thrush occasionally appears as tiny white spots on the nipple, but can also appear as larger white spots that block one or more milk ducts.
 If you have more than one blister at the same time, suspect thrush as the cause.
 Yeast is often accompanied by a “burning” pain, and the pain tends to be worse after nursing or pumping (whereas a plugged duct generally feels better after the breast has been emptied).

 Note more than one bleb on a nipple is possible and not necessarily thrush, check with your doctor if you’re not sure (Mitchell and Johnson, 2020).

 Herpes simplex viruses 1 (cold sores) and 2 (genital herpes)

 Herpes could cause blisters on the nipple.
 Symptoms of herpes include small, painful, fluid filled, red-rimmed blisters containing viral material that dry after a few days and form a scab.
 As these viruses are spread by simply touching the sores, it is very important that your baby doesn’t come into contact with them.
 Observe careful hygiene to protect your baby.
 Lesions can appear anywhere on the body including the breast.
 If the sores (blisters) are on your nipple or close by your nipple this will mean avoiding breastfeeding from that breast until they heal.
 For more information see Herpes and Breastfeeding.